hayryne/ties481/ASSIGNMENT_4_RESULTS.md

 | 0 1 0 1 0 1        | 2,3199       | 2,208              |
 | 1 1 0 0 0 1        | 0,5012       | 0,773              |

+Here we can see larger differences between model expectation and actual value from simulation

 Conclusions
 ------------

+Queue length seems to depend mostly on distribution of patient arrival times and preparation room capacity.
-There are quite big differences in queue length and model expectation in validation configurations so model is not very accurate.
+However there are quite big differences in queue length and model expectation in validation configurations so model is not very accurate.
 Joint effects would have to be taken into consideration for a better model.